currawong-project/libcw/notes.md

 make it clear that the two values belong together in a way that two input variables may not.

-Records are also very efficient.
+Finally, records are also very efficient.
 Given that the field index is computed in advance setting and getting the field variable is very fast.
-Setting a record field avoids the overhead of notifying receiving processors of every new value.
+As mentioned above transmitting a record avoids the overhead of notifying receiving processors of every new value.
 The receiving processor is only notified that the record as a whole has changed.